September 17, 2020

 Medical shadowing gives you the chance to see the inner workings of a hospital or clinic.
 A physician does not usually work alone.
 Whatever medical path you’re on, you will likely work with other specialties and hospital or clinic employees, who all work together to provide medical care.
 It’s important to understand that aspect of the industry.

 If you shadow at a hospital or clinic, your mentor will interact with many people during their shift.
 You can start understanding how to triage, seek referrals, and how the hierarchy works.

-You also get the chance to see if any other medical specialties or fields catch your eye!
-Maybe you think you want to be a physician assistant, but after watching a birth you’ve decided to go into nursing.
+You also get the chance to see if any other medical specialties or fields catch your eye.
+Maybe you think you want to be a physician assistant, but after watching a birth you’ve decided to go into midwifery.
 That’s exactly what shadowing is for – deciding what part of the medical path is exciting and interesting for you.

 Sometimes we have a group of students who are all interested in a specific specialty.
 We make sure your mentor knows what your interests are so that they can provide the most informative shadowing experience.

 You’re not limited to the cases your mentoring doctor is on.
 If their colleague is doing something interesting, they may allow you to go and observe with them and ask whatever questions you have.
 Our students get an extensive amount of experience in the hospital that helps them understand what it’s really like to work there, without breaking any ethical guidelines or having physical interactions with patients.

 If you want to be a nurse, physician assistant, midwife, or doctor you have to go to school first!